Oracle Linux administration professionals currently taking part in the company's newly unveiled Linux administration

 "Linux servers are getting increasingly common in the production areas of enterprise data centers," said Adam Hawley, director of product management for Oracle Enterprise Manager.
 "Customers have been using it to develop and test for years, but it's really now getting to be a critical platform for them.
 What we're really offering is a very simple way to get access to an enterprise-class management solution."

-Hawley said the Oracle Management Pack for Linux is different from other Linux administration offerings in that it doesn't
+Hawley said the Oracle Management Pack for Linux is different from other Linux administration offerings in that it doesn't require the purchase and integration of multiple tools.
+He said the Management Pack gives users a real-time, centralized view of Linux environments, including Linux servers and the applications and database instances those servers host.

 According to Oracle, the new Management Pack for Linux offers tools that cover Linux provisioning, using a centralized software library; Linux operating system patching through integration with the Oracle Unbreakable Linux network; server configuration management, which allows users to collect and search for configuration information; server monitoring, including alert generation and notification; and server administration, including system services and network setup.